devhollister/stock-analysis/README.md

 ## Summary

 In general, refactoring makes a script more efficient, more adaptable and easily edited, and more readable and understandable.
 Refactoring however can be time consuming, and as a script grows in complexity, the time and potential roadblocks involved in refactoring may exceed its benefits and even the project budget.
-For this VBA script in particular, refactoring enabled to run THIS MUCH MORE QUICKLY by eliminating nested for loops, enabling the code to be read more clearly from top to bottom without forcing the reader to cycle through a complex loop structure.
+For this VBA script in particular, refactoring enabled to the script to run THIS MUCH MORE QUICKLY by eliminating nested for loops, and enabled the code to be read more clearly from top to bottom without forcing the reader to cycle through a complex loop structure.

 As for the stocks performance aspect of this analysis, it appears that stock prices in the green energy field are falling in general, and though further analysis on larger and more up to date data sets should be made to confirm this, it may not be wise to invest in green energy stocks at the moment.
 DQ in particular should be avoided due to its especially negative performance in 2018.